Adriaen de Grijef: Gallery

+Dogs and Game, c.
+1680–1700.
+Oil on canvas.
+Formerly in the Bryan Collection, New York; now in the Beatriz de Luna Art Collection, Covilhã, Portugal.

 Biography

 He was born in Leiden, the son of Jacques de Claeuw.
 He became a member of the Ghent Guild of St. Luke in 1687, and became a member of the Antwerp guild in 1700.
 He married in Antwerp and afterward moved to Brussels, where he lived and worked until his death in 1722.